 It depends.
 Usually, the school is requested to fill a set of questionnaires from their daily observation of the child.
 Our specialist will only conduct school-based observation if the issues reported are mainly behavioral rather than academic.
 This helps to reduce the cost significantly.

 How to prepare my child for the assessment?

-It is recommended that you inform them (in advance) that that they have an appointment scheduled with us.
+It is recommended that you inform them (in advance) that they have an appointment scheduled with us.
 It is advised that you avoid using emotionally-laden terms such as “testing,” “doctor,” “learning disabilities,” and “giftedness” with your child.
-For example, rather than saying “You are going to a doctor to be tested for learning difficulties,” you could explain that you made an appointment with someone who will help you and them understand “how their brain learns best” which will allow you to help make learning easier and more fun for them.
+For example, rather than saying “You are going to a doctor to be tested for learning difficulties,” you could explain that you made an appointment with someone who will help you and them to understand “how their brain learns best” which will allow you to help make learning easier and more fun for them.